frescoLemon/NotesA/README.md

-delete notes with swipe action
+ in the NoteA app, notes could be deleted with a swipe action